1989chenguo/CloudComputingLabs/Lab2/README.md

 The HTTP server should be able to handle HTTP GET requests for html pages.

 1. If the HTTP request’s path corresponds to a html page file, respond with a 200 OK and the full contents of the file.
 For example, if GET /index.html is requested, and a file named index.html exists in the files directory.
 You should also be able to handle requests to files in subdirectories of the files directory (e.g. GET /images/hero.jpg).

-3. If the HTTP request’s path corresponds to a directory and the directory contains an `index.html` file, respond with a 200 OK and the full contents of the index.html file in that folder.
+2. If the HTTP request’s path corresponds to a directory and the directory contains an `index.html` file, respond with a 200 OK and the full contents of the index.html file in that folder.

-4. If the requested page file does not exist, or the requested directory does not contain an `index.html` file, return a 404 Not Found response (the HTTP body is optional).
+3. If the requested page file does not exist, or the requested directory does not contain an `index.html` file, return a 404 Not Found response (the HTTP body is optional).

+See examples in section `3.1.7.1`.

 ##### 3.1.2.2 Handle HTTP POST request